blankaex/blog/_posts/2023-04-10-effay-shoes.md

 {% endcapture %}
 {% include gallery images=images cols=2 caption="Yves Saint Laurent Wyatt Chelsea, Polsa Uomo Side Gore" %}

 Unfortunately this is where my knowledge hits a bit of a wall, as I haven't had too much experience with Chelsea boots.
-I really like the YSL Wyatt Chelsea, [but I also like having money](https://www.ysl.com/en-us/boots/wyatt-chelsea-boots-in-suede-443208BT3001000.html).
-However I suspect this might be one of those products that has a lower bound before it becomes a worthwhile investment.
+I really like the YSL Wyatt Chelsea, [but I also really like having money](https://www.ysl.com/en-us/boots/wyatt-chelsea-boots-in-suede-443208BT3001000.html).
+However I suspect this might be one of those products that have a lower price bound before it becomes a worthwhile investment.

 I do have a pair of the Polsa Uomo Side Gore, but everything about it feels like a compromise.
 The materials aren't amazing, the fit is mediocre, the sole is uncomfortable, the shaft could be taller, and overall they aren't very pleasant to wear.
 Keep an eye on this space; I may revisit this topic at a later date.

 ## What Next?

 I'd definitely suggest stocking up one one of each of the above before moving on.
 Not only will this sort out your wardrobe with a shoe for every outfit and occasion, but it will also help you figure out what you like.
-This way you'll know if you want to double dip into one of the previous shoe classes, or if you want to expand into other categories and experiment with new styles.
+This way you'll know if you want to double dip into one of the previous shoe classes for alternate styles, or if you want to expand into other categories and experiment with different options.

 {% capture images %}
     {{ site.url }}/assets/res/2023-04-10-effay-shoes/1680988952754371.jpg